-## The Shizuoka castle where a young Tokugawa Ieyasu rose to ultimate power
+The castle where a young Tokugawa Ieyasu rose to ultimate power

-Hamamatsu Castle is accessible by bus from JR Hamamatsu Station, which is a bullet train stop.
+Hamamatsu Castle is accessible by bus from Hamamatsu Station, which is a bullet train stop.

-From JR Hamamatsu Station, take any bus from bus stops 1 or 13.
-Get off at Shiyakushomae and walk for about five minutes.
+From Hamamatsu Station, take any bus from bus stands 1 or 13.
+Get off at Shiyakusho-minami and walk for six minutes.

-The castle played a key role in the unification of Japan
+Hamamatsu Castle played a key role in the unification of Japan led by Tokugawa Ieyasu

-The castle is most famous for being the home of the young Tokugawa Ieyasu, who lived here for 17 years before uniting Japan after the Battle of Sekigahara and moving the capital to Edo (now Tokyo).
-Because of this history, the castle was also known as “the Castle of Advancement.”
-Like many castles in Japan, it was destroyed by an air raid during World War Two, but it was rebuilt in 1958.
+The castle is famous for being the seat of the young Tokugawa Ieyasu, who spent 17 years there before uniting Japan after the Battle of Sekigahara and moving the capital to Edo (now Tokyo).
+Many successive lords of the castle were promoted to important positions in the shogunate, and as such the castle became known as “the Castle of Advancement.”
+Like many castles in Japan, it was destroyed on orders issued by the Meiji Government during the Meiji Restoration, but was rebuilt.
+Hamamatsu Castle was rebuilt in 1958.

 Built on the original site, the castle looks out over the Pacific, the distant horizons perhaps echoing Ieyasu's own limitless ambitions.
 Displays of military equipment and objects from the castle and Hamamatsu's history are laid out as visitors ascend to the observatory on the top floor.